-Finishing behind the pair of Breville products, the Cuisinart, the Omega, and the Hamilton Beach all earned a 5 out of 10 for their acceptable performance at juicing harder types of produce.
+Finishing behind the pair of Breville products, the Cuisinart and the Hamilton Beach all earned a 5 out of 10 for their acceptable performance at juicing harder types of produce.

-None of these three juicers did particularly well at juicing carrots, with all three producing a below average amount of juice.
-The Hamilton Beach did slightly worse than the other two, with the Cuisinart doing the best and producing about 5 mL more carrot juice than the Omega.
+None of these juicers did particularly well at juicing carrots, with all producing a below-average amount of juice.
+The Hamilton Beach did slightly worse than the two Breville's, with the Cuisinart doing the worst and producing about 5 mL less carrot juice.

-The Omega and the Cuisinart did an average job at juicing beets, creating about 170 mL of liquid each.
+The Cuisinart did an average job at juicing beets, creating about 170 mL of liquid.

 All three of the products in this group delivered a middle-of-the-road performance in our next challenge: juicing sweet potatoes.
-The Omega did slightly better than the Cuisinart and the Hamilton Beach, producing 168 mL of juice, compared to 155 mL.
-The Omega and the Cuisinart only produced a mild amount of pulp, while there were more moderate amounts in the juice created by the Hamilton Beach.
+The Cuisinart did slightly better than the Hamilton Beach, producing 168 mL of juice, compared to 155 mL.
+The Cuisinart only produced a mild amount of pulp, while there were more moderate amounts in the juice created by the Hamilton Beach.

-Following the Omega, the Tribest and the Aicok both earned a 7 out of 10.
-All three of these top performers are masticating juicers, which have a definite edge over the centrifugal models when it comes to juicing leafy greens.
+The Tribest and the Aicok came next in terms of leafy greens juicing performance, each earning a 7 out of 10.
+Both of these products are masticating models — just like the Omega Nutrition Center, which have a definite edge over the centrifugal models when it comes to juicing leafy greens.
 However, our wheatgrass test proved to be a bit much for the Tribest, with no actual juice coming out, hurting its score.
 The Aicok did well, getting about 3.5 mL of liquid, which was still much more than the average.

-The Tribest did redeem itself when we juiced curly-leaf kale, delivering a stellar performance that matched that of the Omega.
-The Aicok again did well, continuing to have a decently high yield and generating an above average amount of juice.
+The Tribest did redeem itself when we juiced curly-leaf kale, delivering a stellar performance.
+The Aicok again did well, continuing to have a decently high yield and generating an above-average amount of juice.

-The Tribest again did very well when it came to juicing spinach, earning the overall runner-up position when it came to spinach juice yield, right behind the Omega.
-The Aicok was right behind, earning the bronze for the 80 mL of spinach juice produced.
+The Tribest again did very well when it came to juicing spinach, earning the overall top position when it came to spinach juice yield.
+The Aicok was right behind, earning the silver for the 80 mL of spinach juice produced.

-Following all of the masticating juicers, the Hamilton Beach Big Mouth and the Gourmia did the best out of the centrifugal juicers, both earning a 5 out of 10 for their overall score.
-The Gourmia did slightly above average at juicing wheatgrass, generating about 3 mL of juice.
-The Hamilton Beach did surprisingly well, delivering the second-best performance of the whole group and was less than a mL behind the Omega when we compared to yield.
+Next, the Mooka B5100 and the Hamilton Beach Big Mouth both did about average, earning a 5 out of 10 for their overall score.
+The Mooka did slightly above average at juicing wheatgrass, generating about 3.5 mL of juice.
+The Hamilton Beach did even better, delivering the best performance of the whole group.

 However, both of these juicers did a slightly subpar job at juicing kale, yielding less juice than the average, but there was practically no foam produced.
-The Gourmia did a little better with the spinach, delivering an acceptable performance, while the Hamilton Beach struggled, tying for the worst score of the bunch.
+The Hamilton Beach and the Mooka struggled, tying for the worst score for juicing spinach.